Reasons to Love Linux

 Background tasks (long calculations, modem e-mail transmission, diskette formatting, etc.) do not interfere with interactive work.
 This OS allows the user to easily integrate the computer into local and global networks, including the Internet.

-Be sure that you are making the right decision if you plan to learn Linux.
-Knowledge of this operating system will definitely come in handy.
-Linux is easy to learn, so most likely, there will be no problems.
+You are making the right decision if you plan to learn Linux.
+Knowledge of this operating system will come in handy.
+Linux is easy to learn.